opencv/opencv/android/service/doc/UseCases.rst

 .. image:: img/LibInstallAproved.png

-If OpenCV library installation has been canceled\:
+If OpenCV library installation has been cancelled\:

 .. image:: img/LibInstallCanceled.png